MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/mbbcx/nc-mbbcx-evt_mbb_device_receive_mbim_fragment.md

 In this callback function, the client driver puts the response MBIM message into the buffer space pre-allocated by the MBBCx framework.
 If the size of a single response message is larger than the size of the pre-allocated buffer, and then it must split this response message into multiple fragmented messages as described in the MBIM specification.
 When fragmentation happens, MBBCx will continue to call this callback function, once per fragment, until all fragments of the response MBIM message has been received.

 To access the pre-allocated buffer space and its size, the client driver should call [**MbbRequestGetBuffer**](nf-mbbcx-mbbrequestgetbuffer.md).
 Once the client driver fills this buffer space with the response message, or a fragment of the response message, it must call [**MbbRequestCompleteWithInformation**](nf-mbbcx-mbbrequestcompletewithinformation.md) with the number of bytes actually being filled.
-This can be done either asychronously or sychronously.
+This can be done either asychronously or synchronously.

 For more information, see [Handling MBIM control messages](/windows-hardware/drivers/netcx/writing-an-mbbcx-client-driver#handling-mbim-control-messages).